 Keep bang up to date with what's happening, all the chat - and have your say in club matters.

-Many of our members either participate or volunteer at the local parkruns in PONTEFRACT RACECOURSE and, from this Saturday, NOSTELL PRIORY.
+Many of our members participate or volunteer at the local parkruns in Pontefract Racecourse, Nostell Priory and Wakefield Thornes Park.
 These free to enter 5k runs start at 9:00 every Saturday and are a superb way of checking your current fitness or simply having a run out with friends.
 Parkruns are all over the UK - why not visit one?

 TUESDAYS & THURSDAYS

 Meet at the Pavillion at Carr Bridge Playing Fields

 Last Update: 15 December: 22:00

 - from a walk-run or run up to 5k tailored to individual levels of fitness led by qualified Run Leaders.

 7:00 Main Group

 - varied routes usually from 5-8 miles both on and off road subject to conditions.
 We split into similar speed groups to cover all abilities

 Thursdays as an alternative, we offer speedwork or hill training led by one of our coaches.